Seagate/nx-lyve-cloud-plugin/src/lib/nx/sdk/helpers/lib_context.md

 This document describes the SDK's "hidden" (working automatically) mechanism called LibContext.

-Each dynamic library which encorporates nx/sdk/helpers/lib_context.cpp, such as a Plugin's dynamic library and the main dynamic library of the Server, owns its instance of nx::sdk::ILibContext (`src/nx/sdk/lib_context.h`).
+Each dynamic library which incorporates nx/sdk/helpers/lib_context.cpp, such as a Plugin's dynamic library and the main dynamic library of the Server, owns its instance of nx::sdk::ILibContext (`src/nx/sdk/lib_context.h`).
 This instance is owned in a static variable in a local (non-exported) function `libContext()` defined in `src/nx/sdk/lib_context.cpp`.